codepath/android_guides/Fragment-Navigation-Drawer.md

 Now if you run your app, you should see the navigation drawer and be able to select between your fragments.

+## Limitations

+The current version of the design support library does come with its limitations.
+The main issue is with the system that highlights the current item in the navigation menu.
+The itemBackground attribute for the NavigationView does not handle the checked state of the item correctly: somehow either all items are highlighted or none of them are.
+This makes this attribute basically unusable for most apps.
+While working with submenu's in the navigation items, once again the highlighting refused to work as expected: updating the selected item in a submenu makes the highlight overlay disappear altogether.
+In the end it seems that managing the selected item is still a chore that has to be solved manually in the app itself.

 ## Alternative to Fragments

 Although many navigation drawer examples show how fragments can be used with the navigation drawer, you can also use a `RelativeLayout`/`LinearLayout` if you wish to use the drawer as an overlay to your currently displayed Activity.